pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SwiftConcurrency.md

 ### Accessing dependencies in an effect

-In the Composable Architecture, one provides dependencies to a reducer so that it can interact with the outside world in a determinstic and controlled manner.
+In the Composable Architecture, one provides dependencies to a reducer so that it can interact with the outside world in a deterministic and controlled manner.
 Those dependencies can be used from asynchronous and concurrent contexts, and so must be `Sendable`.

 If your dependency is not sendable, you will be notified at the time of registering it with the